LyeosMaouli/lm-archlinux-desktop/docs/development-instructions.md

 # Direct Development Guide for Arch Linux Desktop Automation

-This guide provides instructions for direct development on the Arch Linux Desktop Automation project, using a simplified workflow without containers.
+This guide provides instructions for direct development on the Arch Linux Desktop Automation project, featuring a **dynamic configuration system** and **clean architecture**.

 ## 🎯 **Development Philosophy**

-This project now uses a **direct development approach** that emphasizes simplicity, performance, and ease of use:
+This project uses a **direct development approach** with modern automation features:

+- **Dynamic Configuration**: Template-based Ansible config generation from deploy.conf
+- **Clean Architecture**: Removed redundancies and standardized all configurations
 - **Direct Host Development**: Work directly on your development machine
 - **VirtualBox Testing**: Use VirtualBox VMs for comprehensive testing
 - **Simplified Workflow**: Minimal overhead, maximum productivity